dhadkara/AWSCerts-prep/serverless.md

   - Can link version to alias so that downstream applications doesn't need to change on new version

   #### Layers
   - Zip archive that contains libraries, custom runtime, or other dependencies.
   - Keep the package small
   - Can use upto 5 layers

+  #### Versions
+  - By default lambda has $LATEST as version and alias
+  - Can publish a version and also attach alias to it.
+Alias has its own ARN
+  - Application will not use new code with Alias on upload.
+If new version is published and you want to attach to same alias then needs to be done via lambda api.

+  #### VPC aware lambda
+  - Lambda can be configure for private VPC to access other resources in VPC like EC2, Databases etc.
+  - To enable, provide VPC config with subnets (recommended multiple subnets) and security group with access permissions
+  - Lambda use VPC info to setup ENIs with ips __(Though it is changing and you dont need to use ENI anymore)__

 ### API Gateway